0xdvck/react-notion-view/README.md

 ## Description

-A implementation of Momos's challenge.
+An implementation of Momos's challenge.

 ## Table of Contents